 - What decisions require formal management (i.e. what is ITS governing) - Who is responsible and accountable for making IT decisions (i.e. which ITS governance bodies and roles are responsible and accountable) - How these decisions are made and monitored (i.e. what are the relevant ITS governance processes)

-Possible Governance/Organization Models for ITS
+Appendix A, Page 48 of 56 Possible Governance/Organization Models for ITS